LEARN TO FISH

 “An imaginative retelling of the legendary story ….

 Cooper paints a complete picture of Frankel.”
-The Racing Post

 In horse racing greatness is defined by speed.
 Being the second fastest counts for little.
 You have to win.
 And win.
 And keep winning until every challenger of your generation is put to the sword.
 Of the twelve horses lined up on Newmarket Heath that 2011 day, one would do just that.
 And more.
 To become the greatest racehorse that has ever lived.